cirillistefano/Boatniks/README.md

 -------------------------------------------------------------------------------
 How to play.
 -------------------------------------------------
 If this game doesn't fit for you, simply press "h" key.
 As general rule, don't try to change the wheel while pushing, the result may be unpredictable.
+Alt + Enter = fullscreen mode.

 1)Closed to the wind:
 ---------------------------------------------